zoeyeballard/zoeyeballard/README.md

-### [WELCOME] TO THE WORLD OF ZOEY BALLARD
+### [WELCOME] TO MY PROFILE
-She is...
+Hello, I am Zoey Ballard
 - 🎓 A sophomore at the University of Houston, dual major in EE and Comp Sci (aiming for Embedded).
-- 🎲 Learning cybersecurity and embedded programming.
+- 🎲 Learning how to implement better full-stack applications, ROS, logic design, and embedded programming.
-- 🌱 Learning C#, Labview, PLC programming.
-- 🔍 Looking for resources for and help with the above ^^
 - 💌 Pronouns: she/her
 - 🌈 Fun fact: She adores working on art or reading.
 You can also catch her on the slopes when she has the chance!